-The bottom panel of Figure 4 also reports the 95 percent asymptotic confidence interval.
+The bottom panel of Figure 4 also reports the 95% asymptotic confidence interval.
 The confidence interval is wide when we consider hours in level.
 Consequently, these responses cannot be used, for instance, to discriminate among business cycle theories.
 In contrast, when hours are projected in first difference, the dynamic response are very precisely estimated.
 On impact, hours significantly decrease.
-Moreover, the positive hump-shaped response after 8 quarters is precisely estimated.
-Notice that these findings are in accordance with simulation experiments of section 2.
-Our empirical results are also in line with those of previous empirical papers which obtain that hours fall significantly on impact (see Galí, 1999, Basu, Fernald and Kimball, 2006, Francis and Ramey, 2005, 2008), but display a hump-shaped positive response during the subsequent periods (see Vigfusson, 2004).
+Moreover, the positive hump-shaped response after eight quarters is precisely estimated.
+Notice that these findings are in accordance with simulation experiments of Section 2.
+Our empirical results are also in line with those of previous empirical papers, which obtain that hours fall significantly on impact (see Galí 1999, Basu, Fernald, and Kimball 2006, Francis and Ramey 2005, 2008), but display a hump-shaped positive response during the subsequent periods (see Vigfusson 2004).

 We now check the robustness of our first results to different measures of hours and output, bivariate VARs and larger VAR specifications, different sample periods and breaks in labor productivity.
-The results are reported in Figures (6)-(11).
+The results are reported in Figures 6-11.

 We first consider an alternative measure of output (labor productivity) and hours with the long sample.
 The alternative measure of productivity and hours is based on business sector data.
 Figure 6 shows that the IRFs are similar to those reported in Figure 4, especially for hours worked in first difference.
 Hours decrease in the short run but increase after four quarters.
-While the shape of the IRFs is similar for both specifications, the estimated values differ more than the ones obtained with non farm business sector data.
-To understand this difference, Figure 7 in the Appendix reports the estimated response of hours from the LSVAR and DSVAR specifications for both data sets: non farm business data and business sector data.
-Although the DSVAR specification delivers the same response for both sets of data, the positive estimated response from LSVAR specification for the business sector is almost three times larger than for the non farm business sector.
-The difference between the response of hours from the LSVAR and DSVAR specifications is then exacerbated for the business sector data.
+While the shape of the IRFs is similar for both specifications, the estimated values differ more than the ones obtained with nonfarm business sector data.
+To understand this difference, Figure 7 reports the estimated response of hours from the LSVAR and DSVAR specifications for both data sets: